themaplelab/swan/README.md

 Install the Scala plugin (*Preferences -> Plugins*, Search for *Scala*).

-Run the *SWIRL Tests* and *SIL Tests* configurations to test everything works.
+Run the *General Tests* configuration to test everything works.

 ## Toolchain Usage